diaozatian/learngit/readme.txt

 creat a new branch is quick.

-creat a new branch is quick & simple AND BAA
+creat a new branch is quick & simple AND BAf sd